-The discount rate used to measure the total pension liability was 6.75% and 7.00% for the years ended June 30, 2018 and 2017, respectively.
+The discount rate used to measure the total pension liability was 6.75% for each of the years ended June 30, 2019 and 2018.
 The projection of cash flows used to determine the discount rate assumes that contributions from plan members will be made at current contribution rates, and that contributions from participating employers and non-employer contributing entities will be made at actuarially determined contribution rates approved by the Board of Trustees and the Public Retirement System's Actuarial Committee (PRSAC) taking into consideration the recommendation of the Fund's actuary.
 Based on these assumptions, the Fund's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.